just-the-docs/just-the-docs/peopleops/recruiting/RECRUITING.md

 the 2000 market bubble and triple the chance of making an IPO the next best model.

-Two other models, the "autocratic" and "beaurocratic" performed even worse than the aforementioned three.
+Two other models, the "autocratic" and "bureaucratic" performed even worse than the aforementioned three.

 ### Recruiting for Staff Contractors